WestGrid/ubcSummerSchool2018/1-program.md

 # 2018 notes

+face-to-face in late February or early March

 Alex Razoumov
 - *Introduction to HPC* (full-day, could shorten)
 - *Chapel* (full-day)
 - *Scientific visualization with ParaView* (full-day, could shorten)

-Wolfgang Richter (tentative), or Ata Roudgar?
+Wolfgang Richter (tentative), or Ata Roudgar (more experienced with installation than using SQL)
 - a database workshop
   - Feb-09: aiming to have the latest MySQL and Postgres service on Cedar by the end of February

+bioinformatics
+- Jamie will organize a more hands-on bioinformatics session at UBC, has some leads on more workshop-style sessions, will start reaching out (Feb-14)

 Other possible topics
 - something on DH on CC hardware